 The U.S. Senate and House recently introduced legislation aimed at getting a handle on cryptos.
 There are two thoughts on the outcome: (1) government is tolerating activity as part of a movement to get citizens into digital currencies and then force them into a digital dollar; or (2) the genie is out of the bottle and developments are proceeding so fast that government will never catch up—unless they use drastic measures such as declaring BTC illegal or shutting down the internet.
 It’s impossible to know how this is going to wind up—but we are strongly in favor of door 2.

 Exchanges are insecure.
 There are a number of exchanges and online facilities where an individual can turn dollars into cryptos and back again.
-The exchanges are at this point mostly unregulated and susceptible to hacking—as was the case in the 2014 loss of 750,000 bitcoins at Mt.
-Gox.
+The exchanges are at this point mostly unregulated and susceptible to hacking—with the 2014 loss of 750,000 coins at Mt.
+Gox. being the best-known example.
 These exchanges have since adopted sophisticated security measures and a number of them seem quite secure.
 There is a lot more to be said about this subject, but the gist of it is that protection is available.

 Bitcoin is in a bubble: not likely.
-Currently, less than 3% of the global population has had the opportunity to become aware of cryptocurrencies.
+Currently, less than 3% of the global population holds cryptocurrencies.
 This is ironically the same percentage of humanity that was cruising the internet before the advent of Netscape—the internet’s first browser.